Get the Athlon Sports Newsletter

 The original owner of the Los Angeles Angels, Autry held the team until his death in 1998.
 He also served as vice-president of the American League from 1983 until his death.
 Autry was determined to bring a winner to Anaheim and showed the willingness to support efforts to bring top players to the team via free agency.
 The team made the playoffs three times and had six second-place finishes during his ownership, but never reached the World Series.

-Became the Ryan Express in Anaheim, frequently reaching triple digits on radar guns.
+The hard-throwing righthander became the Ryan Express in Anaheim, frequently reaching triple digits on radar guns.
 Among his record seven no-hitters, he threw four for the Angels from 1973-75.
 During his eight seasons spent in California, Ryan averaged 302 strikeouts per season and just 190 hits allowed.

 Acquired from the Boston Red Sox in the expansion draft, Fregosi was the first major star for the Angels.
 The shortstop made six All-Star teams, starting for the AL twice, in 1964 and 1968.
 He and Hall of Famer Rod Carew are the only six-time All-Stars in franchise history.
 He returned to manage the team in 1978 and directed the team to its first division title in 1979.